 If your pain is triggered by a draught in a room, avoid sitting near open windows or the source of air conditioning.

 Avoid hot, spicy or cold food or drink if these seem to trigger your pain.
 Using a straw to drink warm or cold drinks may also help prevent the liquid coming into contact with painful areas of your mouth.

 It's important to eat nourishing meals, so consider eating mushy foods or liquidising your meals if you're having difficulty chewing.

 Certain foods seem to trigger attacks in some people, so you may want to consider avoiding things such as caffeine, citrus fruits and bananas.

-You'll usually need to take carbamazepine at a low dose once or twice a day, with the dose being gradually increased and taken up to four times a day until it provides satisfactory pain relief.
+You'll usually need to take carbamazepine at a low dose once or twice a day, with the dose being gradually increased and taken up to 4 times a day until it provides satisfactory pain relief.

 Carbamazepine often causes side effects, which may make it difficult for some people to take.
-These include: